revarcline/noaafeed/README.md

 ## Adding API key

-This relies on the free OpenWeatherMap API, you can get your own free key [here](https://home.openweathermap.org/users/sign_up) and set the `OPENWEATHER_API_KEY` enviroment variable to your key before building the application, or use a `.env` file with [exenv](https://github.com/nsweeting/exenv).
+This relies on the free OpenWeatherMap API, you can get your own free key [here](https://home.openweathermap.org/users/sign_up) and use the `config/dev.secret.exs` file